 Vibration and stretching effects on flexibility and explosive strength in young gymnasts

-Eight articles on PainSci cite Kinser 2008: 1.
+Eight pages on PainSci cite Kinser 2008: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Quite a Stretch 3.
 The Complete Guide to Neck Pain & Cricks 4.
 Proprioception, the True Sixth Sense 5.
 A Deep Dive into Delayed-Onset Muscle Soreness 6.
 Complete Guide to Frozen Shoulder 7.
 Vibration Therapies, from Massage Guns to Jacuzzis 8.
 “Windows of Opportunity” in Rehab

 PainSci notes on Kinser 2008: